-A selection of press reviews
+A selection of press reviews and published articles

 "It's important to claim the architect as someone who thinks before building.
 We would have saved large portions of the population from suffering if we had debated the consequences of the architecture we designed, before agreeing to expensive, inaccessible buildings of low spatial and environmental quality."